o7g8/blog/content/posts/linux-oracle-odbc.md

          1
 ```

-If you are not planning to use Sql*Plus in the future, you may safely remove it and it will not affecting your ODBC setup.
+If you don't plan to use Sql*Plus in the future, you may safely remove package `oracle-instantclient12.1-sqlplus` without affecting your ODBC setup.

 ## Installation of unixODBC